vincentcasseau/vincentcasseau.github.io/how-tos-cfd-advanced.md

 ---
 ## 3) Bounding the temperature field

-Within the <dict>thermophysicalProperties</dict> dictionary, the <subdict>temperatureBounds</subdict> subdictionary can be copy-pasted to bound the temperature field and increase robustness.
-After stopping the simulation, please make sure that the minimum and maximum temperature values are strictly within these bounds.
+In the <dict>thermophysicalProperties</dict> dictionary, the <subdict>temperatureBounds</subdict> subdictionary shown below can be copy-pasted to bound the temperature field and increase robustness.
+After stopping the simulation, please make sure that the minimum and maximum temperature values are <b>strictly</b> within these bounds.

 ```c++
 temperatureBounds